Gigaspaces/xap-docs/site-hugo/content/release_notes/121whats-new.markdown

 # Administration

-## GS-Agent enhancements
+## GS Agent Enhancements

-GS-Agent now supports a new, user-friendly syntax.
+The GS Agent now supports a new, user-friendly syntax.
 For example, to start 2 GSCs simply specify `--gsc=2`.

 The old syntax is still supported for backwards compatibility.